|

 but aggravated by it.

-4. Because of them: the all flesh of verse 12, which is in the status
+done to them" (the passive action of the niphal stem of shAchath) which is in the status

 of physical corruption.
 These are the ones who through promotion of the